MMI Meeting “Microdissection – Micromanipulation – Imaging”

 MMI Meeting "Microdissection – Micromanipulation – Imaging"

-Save the new date!
 Due to the situation with SARS-CoV-2, we needed to postpone our MMI Meeting.
-The new date is February 18-19, 2021.
+We will inform you about the new date as soon as possible.

 This meeting provides you the unique opportunity to connect with experienced users and to learn more about microdissection, micromanipulation and imaging.

 Most importantly, our guest speakers from renowned institutes and companies will present cutting-edge applications and will share insights on their research and single cell isolation workflows.
 You will also have the chance to explore our latest technology developments.